 The answer is Yes.
 If you haven’t installed GA4 on your website yet, it’s time to do so.
 You may think that you’re not yet ready to start tracking your site with Google Analytics 4, but the most important thing now is to start feeding it historical data.

-We already mentioned that Universal Analytics properties will stop collecting data in July 2023.
+We already mentioned that Universal Analytics properties stopped collecting data in July 2023.
 This means that from that date you will only be able to store data in your GA4 property.
 So, what will happen when you want to make a comparison from year to year?

 Since data stored in GA4 cannot be compared to data stored in Universal Analytics, you will only be able to compare metrics from 2023 with the previous year if you start collecting data at present.

 In addition, the more historical data you have, the more useful your future GA4 analyses and reports will be, since they will include trends and data from a longer period.

 So, stop wondering if you should upgrade to Google Analytics 4.
 Implement the tracking code to start collecting data as soon as you can, and take advantage of the next few months to learn everything about the next generation of Google Analytics.